 - The CCP has instituted a ‘crackdown’ to contain the disease: That’s an interesting way to describe a quarantine, which is actually the recommended way of containing any virus.

 The point of all this discussion is not about China, but about spin.
 It is also about our conditioned reactions to events and to nations.
 One can either see all the above as a pro-China piece or one can instead dig deeper behind the alarming headlines and the echo-chamber, meme-confirming stories we read about this new virus.
-In six months – prediction – this story will be dead and buried.
+In China at least, in six months – prediction – this story will be dead and buried.
 Life will go on, and the real stats will emerge from investigations into the outbreak.
-And we may just find, like it or not, that China’s handling of this episode will raise the esteem of the government (or regime, if you prefer) in the eyes of the world.
+And we may just find, like it or not, that China’s handling of this episode will raise the esteem of their government (or regime, if you prefer) in the eyes of the world.
 Time will tell.
 From where I sit, there is no need to panic.
 Take care of your health, but otherwise, enjoy the New Year, if you are able – if you dare.

 Update: 25 Mar 2020